 Islington on canvas: art from the archives

 Dates: Friday 1 December 2017 to Saturday 24 February 2018

 Opening times: Monday, Tuesday, Thursday, Friday and Saturday: 10am - 5pm.
-Wednesday and Sunday: closed
+Wednesday and Sunday (and public holidays): closed

 Venue details: Information on visiting the venue

 A winter exhibition of artworks from the archive collections at Islington Museum and Local History Centre.

 From the early 19th century Islington began to attract both professional and amateur artists.
 It was an area of contrasts, industrialised Clerkenwell and Finsbury in the south and semi-rural Highbury and Holloway to the north.
 Together with the centrally located Upper Street area, a place of eating, drinking and entertainment, there was much to inspire the artist.
 Later, the borough’s many residential squares and terraced villas, as well as its close proximity to the bustling City of London, offered a convenient location for them to live and work.
 During the 20th century many artists were drawn to Islington’s ‘pockets’ of affluence, fading charm and unpretentious atmosphere.

 One of the nation’s most foremost painters, Walter Richard Sickert (1860-1942), was to be inspired by Islington and had many connections to the area.
 Sickert often visited Collins’ Music Hall on Islington Green to study the artistes, audience and atmosphere for future works and, between 1924 and 1934, he lived and worked at several addresses in the borough.
 His third wife, (Elaine) Thérèse Lessore (1884-1945) was influenced by her husband’s love of Islington and she too was inspired to capture local entertainment.